Carnegie Hall, Inc.

 Carnegie Hall, Inc. is a regional cultural center located in Lewisburg, West Virginia, United States.
 It is within the Allegheny Mountains.
 Monroe, Greenbrier, Pocahontas and Summers Counties are included in Carnegie Hall, Inc.’s primary service area.
 This region encompasses approximately 2900 sqmi and 73,000 people.

 Carnegie Hall, Inc. annually serves more than 75,000 patrons with live performances by artists from around the world, arts in education programming, classes, workshops, fine art exhibits, and more.
 Carnegie Hall, Inc. is one of only eight Carnegie Halls still in continuous use as a performance venue.

 Mission statement

-Carnegie Hall, Inc.’s signature slogan is Bringing the Arts to Life!
-Carnegie Hall, Inc. adopted its current mission statement on 2017: Carnegie Hall, Inc. is committed to cultivating an appreciation for creativity and excellence in the arts.
-In partnership with the community, Carnegie Hall presents a broad and diverse range of programs that engage, entertain, and educate people of all ages and backgrounds and works to preserve the historic significance of the Hall.
+Carnegie Hall, Inc.’s slogan is "Bringing the Arts to Life!".
+The organization adopted its current mission statement in 2017: "Carnegie Hall, Inc. is committed to cultivating an appreciation for creativity and excellence in the arts.
+In partnership with the community, Carnegie Hall presents a broad and diverse range of programs that engage, entertain, and educate people of all ages and backgrounds and works to preserve the historic significance of the Hall."